UniversityRadioYork/ury-playd/README.md

 ### PortAudio C++ Bindings

 If you have the PortAudio C++ bindings available, those may be used in place of the bundled bindings.
-This will happen automatically when using the Makefile, if the C++ bindings are installed as a pkg-config package.
+Usually, `config.sh` will detect them and use them.

 __Visual Studio users:__ The Visual Studio 7.1 project supplied in the PortAudio source distribution for building the C++ bindings